Industry Insights

 The driving force behind this trend often revolves around personalization and the deployment of new clinical products that require greater control over the sequencing process, faster turnaround times, and the ability to customize analysis based on specific research or clinical needs.

-Cost is certainly a significant factor when considering this transition.
+Cost is certainly a significant factor.
 The upfront investment for sequencing equipment can be substantial, not to mention the ongoing costs of consumables, maintenance, and the necessary informatics infrastructure.
 Additionally, gene sequencing requires specialized personnel to operate the equipment and interpret the data, which adds to the overall operational cost.

 However, as sequencing technologies advance and become more efficient, these costs gradually decline, making in-house sequencing more feasible for many laboratories.